6 October 1939 Reichstag speech: Response

 Western response to the peace proposal was markedly unenthusiastic.
 The New York Stock Exchange dropped a few points the next day, inconsistent with any belief that peace might be actually forthcoming.
-Veteran Berlin correspondent William Shirer thought it transparently insincere, "like an old gramaphone record being played for the fifth or sixth time".
+Veteran Berlin correspondent William Shirer thought it transparently insincere, "like an old gramophone record being played for the fifth or sixth time".

 The Western governments were similarly unimpressed: the next day, French prime minister Édouard Daladier declared that France would not consider peace unless guarantees for "real peace and general security" were obtained, and on 10 October gave a fairly belligerent and martial radio address, speaking of French advances into German territory, and dismissing German sincerity: "After Austria came Czechoslovakia, and after Czechoslovakia, Poland.
 All these undertakings were only steps on the path which would have brought France and Europe to the harshest of slaveries.
 I know that they talk to you today of peace, of German peace, of peace which would only consecrate conquests by deceit or violence and would not prevent preparation for new ones" and declaiming "France, upon whom war has been imposed, speaks in battle the same language she has always spoken.
 I affirm, then, that we are fighting and we will continue to fight to obtain a definite guaranty of security."

 British prime minister Neville Chamberlain addressed the House of Commons on October 12 and declared Hitler's proposals to be vague and uncertain, and did not address the righting the wrongs done to Czechoslovakia and Poland.
-He said that no further reliance could be placed on Hitler's promises and that "acts – not words alone – must be forthcoming" if peace was come.
+He said that no further reliance could be placed on Hitler's promises and that "acts – not words alone – must be forthcoming" if peace was to come.

 In turn, an official German statement on 13 October declared that Chamberlain, by rejecting Hitler's peace offer, had deliberately chosen war.
 This was Hitler's penultimate peace offer, the last coming in 1940 after the Fall of France.